Best app to practice lines alone

 Record yourself on the third or fourth run.
 Watch it back with the sound off.
 If you can tell what's happening in the scene from your face alone, the practice is working.
 If you look like you're waiting for your turn to talk, you need more runs.

 And don't start by trying to be off-book.
 The research backs this up -- a 2015 study in the journal Memory found that saying lines aloud (the "production effect") improves recall by 10-15% versus silent reading.
 But that's recall, not performance.
 Understand the scene first.
 Memorization follows comprehension, not the other way around.
 I wrote about that process in how to rehearse lines alone.
+And if lines slide off your brain no matter how many passes you do, learning lines with ADHD or dyslexia covers what helps.

 When to use an app vs. a person